jgentle/msgpy/README.md

 # msgpy
-Modflow Scalar Generation Python Script
+Modflow Scalar Generation for Python

+# usage
-''' For use in generating new wel.dat input files based on predetermined scalar values. '''
+For use in generating new wel.dat input files based on predetermined scalar values.